solo-io/workshops/istio-basics/04-secure-services-with-istio.md

         secretName: web-api-token-ztk5d
 ```

-The `istio-ca-cert` is from the `istio-ca-root-cert` configmap in the `istioinaction` namespace.
-During start up time, Istio agent (internally also called `pilot-agent`) creates the private key for the `web-api` service and then uses the `istio-token` and the `web-api` service's service account token `web-api-token-ztk5d` to generate the certificate signing request (CSR) for the Istio CA (Istio control plane is the Istio CA in your installation) to sign the private key.
+The `istio-ca-cert` mounted volumn is from the `istio-ca-root-cert` configmap in the `istioinaction` namespace.
+During start up time, Istio agent (also called `pilot-agent`) creates the private key for the `web-api` service and then sends the certificate signing request (CSR) for the Istio CA (Istio control plane is the Istio CA in your installation) to sign the private key, using the `istio-token` and the `web-api` service's service account token `web-api-token-ztk5d` as credentials.
 The Istio agent sends the certificates received from the Istio CA along with the private key to Envoy via the Envoy SDS API.

 You noticed earlier that the certificate expires in 24 hours.
 What happens when the certificate expires?
-The Istio agent monitors the `web-api` certificate for expiration and repeat the CSR request process described above periodically.
+The Istio agent monitors the `web-api` certificate for expiration and repeat the CSR request process described above periodically to ensure each of your workload's certificate is valid.

 #### How is mTLS strict enforced?